wiltonsr/ldapAuth/readme.md

 _Optional, Default: `super-secret-key`_

-The key used to criptography cookie session informations.
+The key used to cryptography cookie session information.
 You `must` use a strong value here.

 ##### `useTLS`
 _Optional, Default: `false`_